cockroachdb/docs/cockroachcloud/architecture.md

 #### Paid

-You must set a paid resource limit if you've already created one free {{ site.data.products.serverless }} cluster.
+You must enter billing information and set resource limits if you've already created one free {{ site.data.products.serverless }} cluster.
 Higher resource limits will allow your cluster to scale to meet your application's needs and maintain a high level of performance.
-You can set your storage and RU limits separately to reflect your usage.
+You can set your storage and RU limits separately to reflect your usage, or choose an unlimited amount of resources to prevent your cluster from ever being throttled or disabled.

 ### Autoscaling